markusmoenig/Render-Z/Readme.md

 Render high-quality 2D and 3D graphics by utilizing the integrated rendering pipelines (under development).

-Render-Z is under active development with a release planned in 2023.
+Render-Z is under active development with a release planned in 2023 and is my spiritual successor to [ShaderMania](https://github.com/markusmoenig/ShaderMania).

 ## General Features